Digital-Grinnell/collectionbuilder-csv/README.md

 This is a `fork` of [CollectionBuilder/collectionbuilder-csv](https://github.com/CollectionBuilder/collectionbuilder-csv) with added GC-specific additions from Mark M., Libby C., and others.

-> This repo should be the basis for all non-oral-history GC CB projects of the future.
-Note that there is a separate GC template repo for Oral History projects because that's the way the CollectionBuilder folks have structured the underlying code.
+> **This repo should be the basis for ALL (including projects with oral histories!)
+GC CB projects of the future.**  ~~Note that there is a separate GC template repo for Oral History projects because that's the way the CollectionBuilder folks have structured the underlying code.~~

 See it in action at
 ## https://victorious-sea-07a73ff10.2.azurestaticapps.net/

-# Bulding Locally
+# Building Locally

 Like other CB projects, the website from this repository can be easily built -- assuming your machine has all the necessary CB/Jekyll configuration -- using a simple command of the form: